nagesh1805/termtyper/README.md

 ### Versions

+#### 1.1.4
+> Bug fix: install_requires keyword in setup.py(now windows-curses package will be autometically installed as required package for windows system)
 #### 1.1.3
 > No major changes, small adjustment in command-line arguments, and updated README file
 #### 1.1.2
-> no changes (just fixed typo in my name in the setup file )
+> No changes (just fixed typo in my name in the setup file )
 #### 1.1.1
-> added coomand line argument feature to upgrade (if latest version available) and for getting version information
+> Added command line argument feature to upgrade (if latest version available) and for getting version information
 ##### 1.1.0
-> pause/resume the typing test feature has been added in this version.
+> Pause/resume the typing test feature has been added in this version.
 #### 1.0.1
-> added help message to display when terminal is too small to fit onscreen keyboard
+> Added help message to display when terminal is too small to fit onscreen keyboard
 ##### 1.0.0
 > First version